mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 The detailed explanation of this step can be found [here](https://portal.nersc.gov/genomad/pipeline.html#annotate).
 Check now the ``geNomad_annotation_results/combined_annotate/combined_genes.tsv`` file:

 ??? done "1.
-"Does any of the identified viruses use an alternative genetic code?"
+Does any of the identified viruses use an alternative genetic code?"
     No, all the viruses use the standard genetic code (translation table 11).

 ??? done "2.
-"Are any of the identified viruses encoding proteins that enable integration into the bacterial genome (integrases)?"
+Are any of the identified viruses encoding proteins that enable integration into the bacterial genome (integrases)?"
     Yes, at least 7 viruses encode integrases (GPD_74496, GPD_79092, ELGV_14024, CS_100, CS_659, CS_1726 and CS_2284)

 **Note:** Genetic code 11 (translation table 11) is the standard code used for Bacteria, Archaea, prokaryotic viruses and chloroplast proteins.

-??? done " "Which bacteriophage are we looking for?"
+??? done "Which bacteriophage are we looking for?"
 > CS_2284: A predicted complete *Clostridium* phage, belonging to the *Caudoviricetes* class, that can integrate into the host genome.